 Without getting deep into aspect ratio, which is essentially what we’re talking about when resizing photos for different print sizes, here’s a little intro to aspect ratio…

-Most DSLRs and mirrorless cameras produce images with a ratio of 3:2 (as above), regardless of whether they’re crop sensor or full frame cameras.
+Most DSLRs and mirrorless cameras produce images with an aspect ratio of 3:2 (as above), regardless of whether they’re crop sensor or full frame cameras.
 The camera’s sensor determines the image ratio based on the ratio of the sensor itself, which is 3:2.

 A 5:4 ratio (as above) is common for large and medium format film cameras, which ties in with the dimensions of the most popular print sizes and picture frames (e.g. 10×8, 20×16 etc).
-So for these print sizes you need to crop the image if using a camera with a 3:2 ratio sensor (unless you set it to shoot to a 5:4 ratio).
+So for these print sizes you need to crop the image to a different aspect ratio if using a camera with a 3:2 ratio sensor (unless you set it to shoot to a 5:4 ratio).

 Have you noticed that if you post a portrait orientation photo to Instagram you either have to crop it yourself, or accept that not the whole photo will show in the feed?

-That’s because for some reason or other Instagram has set the aspect ratio of portrait orientation images to 5:4.
+That’s because for some reason or other Instagram has set the specific aspect ratio of portrait orientation images to 5:4.
 It doesn’t make sense in a world where most cameras have a 3:2 ratio (unlike phone cameras), but at least it’s better than when every image had to be square, which is a 1:1 ratio.
-Who are we to argue with Instagram?
+Who are we to argue with social media?

-Can you crop and keep aspect ratio in Lightroom?
+Can you crop and keep specific aspect ratio in Lightroom?

 Yes, if you want to.

-Adobe Lightroom helps you to either maintain the aspect ratio of a photograph while cropping, or change it to whatever you want.
+Adobe Lightroom helps you to either maintain the aspect ratio of your photo while cropping, or change it to a custom ratio.
 It’s simply a matter of locking or unlocking the aspect ratio.
 There are three ways to do this:

 - Right click on the photo and click on “Constrain Aspect Ratio” in the drop down menu